QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

 ---

 6) Creating and maintaining backlinks: Below I will provide source linking examples.
 Think about a spider web.
-You don't want just your site top ranking but the entire spider web on that Google/Bing page
+You don't want just your site's top ranking but the entire spider web on that Google/Bing page

     Before we even start touching the source you need to make sure you have some sort of social media accounts made as well as documentation.
 Having your project open-source is one of the easiest ways to maintain backlinks.
 Ensure your README is in-depth and full of important descriptors.
 Provide screenshots or even videos of your service this will all be indexed.
 Google and Bing will naturally take any GitHub results and index them building up your backlinks.
-Create social media accounts and upload on them.
+Create social media accounts and upload them.
 Or don't just ensure the descriptors are unique enough and link it on your README.
 THIS IS ESSENTIAL.
 If you don't do this you might as well be wasting your time with all these keyword changes.
-Without backlinks you cannot have a popular service.
+Without backlinks, you cannot have a popular service.

 Useful backlinks: GitHub, Docusaurus on a subdomain like "docs", Patreon account, YouTube account, Twitter account, Open Collective account, XDA Forums post, Quora post, Discord server with vanity or non-vanity, credible sponsors such as Medium or organizations, other projects on GitHub or wikis with your unique project name or optimized official site (optimized as in source)